Auckland

 The year ahead

-With only 4 months till Christmas, we anticipate leaders to continue to be cautious in their decision making and to continue to find opportunities to streamline processes and increase productivity.
-At the same time, with AI being a hot topic, leaders are also grappling with the potential of technology.
+We anticipate leaders to continue to be cautious in their decision making and to continue to find opportunities to streamline processes and increase productivity.
+AI, cybersecurity and new technology will remain hot topics.

 There will be increased pressure on leaders to do more with less from their team members and from their C-Suite.
 They’ll need to hold together teams culturally whilst balancing return to office mandates and the need for flexibility.
 Leaders must ensure clear communication and speak with honesty – team members will see right through it if it’s not.
 They must showcase empathy and have support systems in place.
 Be ready to pivot and empower team members to be agile.
 Above all, keep learning.
 Stay up to date with industry trends and other relevant information that can then be fed back into teams.
 It’s going to be an interesting market and you’ll want to keep your top talent.